williams-cs/swell/tutorials/whitespace.md

 Arguments in function definition and function application need to be wrapped in "argument" nodes.
 The argument itself stores an expression (which has the preceding ws) and the ws that comes before the comma or closing parens.

 **Main Todos**
+-write parents parser
+-implement fun with arguments
--rewrite fundec parser to implement argument node -change parens class to arithmetic parens
+-rewrite fundec parser to implement argument node -implement repeat with parens and body

+**Done List**
--write parens class
+-write parensnode class
--wrtie parents parser
--implement cond, fun, loop with parens and body -implement fun with arguments
+-implement cond, fun with parens and body